 - If your internet connection becomes interrupted or temporarily unavailable, you can enable Offline Mode to accept swiped card payments.
 Any transactions you accept while in Offline Mode will be processed when you regain internet connectivity within 72 hours.

 - If you accept cash or other tender without an internet connection, you may see a list of uncompleted payments in-app.
 The payments will complete recording when Wi-Fi or data service is restored.
-This only applies to cash or other tender processed on the Register app.
+This only applies to cash or other tender processed on the Square Point of Sale App.

 When operating in Offline Mode, there is additional risk with any payments you accept.
 Square is not responsible for any loss due to declined cards or expired payments taken while offline or for chargebacks.
 In addition, Square is unable to contact any customers on your behalf should a payment be declined or expire when taken in Offline Mode.